Nelson W. Wolff Municipal Stadium

-Nelson W. Wolff Municipal Stadium (informally Wolff Stadium) is a stadium in San Antonio, Texas, United States.
-It is primarily used for baseball, and is the home field of the San Antonio Missions Minor League Baseball team of the Texas League.
-The UTSA Roadrunners baseball team also plays some home games at the stadium.
+Nelson W. Wolff Municipal Stadium (informally Wolff Stadium) is a ballpark in San Antonio, Texas.
+It is the home of the San Antonio Missions, a Minor League Baseball team in the Texas League.
+The UTSA Roadrunners baseball team also plays various home games at the stadium.
 The stadium is named for Bexar County Judge Nelson Wolff, who is a former Texas legislator and San Antonio councilman and mayor.

-The Wolff is located about 8 mi to the west of Downtown San Antonio.
+The Wolff is located about 8 mi to the west of downtown San Antonio.
 It was opened on April 18, 1994, (as the San Antonio Municipal Stadium) and has 6,200 fixed seats and a grass berm in left field that can seat about 3,000.
-The stadium features 14 luxury suites, a 500-person picnic area down the right field line, and an all-you-can-eat-and-drink fiesta deck that can be rented for groups of 25 to 200 people.
+The stadium features 14 luxury suites, a 500-person picnic area down the right field line, and an all-you-can-eat fiesta deck that can be rented for groups of 25 to 200 people.
 The dimensions (from home plate to the outfield wall) are: 310 ft to left field, 402 ft to center field, and 340 ft to right field.